cpfiffer/web-files/content/about.md

 * Exploratory Analysis

 [^1]: Yes, this is confusing, and it makes typing up resumes very difficult.
 [^2]: I say Matlab, but most of my experience has been with the GNU version called [Octave](https://www.gnu.org/software/octave/).
-The syntax and functions are pretty much identical, with only minor changes required to adapt.
+The syntax and functions are pretty much identical -- though Octave is [far slower](https://julialang.org/benchmarks/) than Matlab and everything else.